rudi77/sdc/project2/writeup.md

 ### 1. Preprocessing

 - Images are converted to grayscale.
+I converted the images from color to grayscale mainly because I thought it might reduce training time and memory usage.

-- Grayscaled images are then normalized between -1 and 1 by subtracting 128 from each pixel and then divided this value by 128. px_new = (px_old - 128) / 128.
+- Grayscaled images are then normalized between -1 and 1 by subtracting 128 from each pixel and then dividing this value by 128.

+  px_new = (px_old - 128) / 128

   Input normalization is good practice - helps GDC to converge faster.

+- Artificially augmenting number of example images: The bar charts above showed that data is unbalanced among the different traffic sign classes which could distort predictions.
+Therefore different geometric transformations like translation, rotation and contrast adaptation are applied on the existing training samples to augment the number of training examples per traffic sign class.
+This approach is based on data augmentation methods mentioned in [http://www.people.usi.ch/mascij/data/papers/2011_ijcnn_committee.pdf] and [http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf].
+The newly generated images are stored with their corresponding labels as a pickle file in a separate folder "./traffic-signs-data-augmented/augmented_training.p".
+Moreover, data generation is only executed once and only the training set will be augmented leaving the validation and test images untouched.

 - One hot encoded labels: